 The Festival’s internship program offers qualified individuals an opportunity to work side-by-side with the Festival’s professional staff.
 Interns receive on-the-job training in technical production, video/media, arts administration or dance education, while gaining valuable contacts and in-depth knowledge of contemporary dance.
 Housing, meals and complimentary tickets to performances are provided.
 Dance education, administration and video interns may register for up to two classes a day.
 Technical Production interns may register for one class a day and will receive a $200 stipend (upon submission of receipts) to assist with travel.

-Those who submitted their application before the deadline (Wednesday, Feb.
-25, 5pm EST) will be notified by email by March 18, 2015.
+Application deadline is Wednesday, Feb.
+3, 5pm EST. Those who submit their application before the deadline will be notified by email by Feb.
+26, 2016.